Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - to work with WEB AZURE SQL DB, change all BookStoreContext --> to MyBookStoreWebDbContext ( In Program.cs, Repository )
 - we use Azure Data Studio (an instrument to control SQL Server ).
 Alco, can be SQL Server management studio, MySQL workbench

+#### To start new app--> write in terminal

+1. in terminal --> dotnet new list
+2. In terminal --> dotnet new mvc

+---

+# SQL Server Management Studio (SSMS)

+- We use it to create Database locally and then we can work with database through this app
+- To Create Web Database --> first we create it im Microsoft Azure Portal, and then we write the connection string for that Database in the application, -->then it will appear in SSMS and we can work with the Web Database through SSMS

+---

 - Keyboard shortcuts:
   ( prop + Tab --> use in Class, will create public int MyProperty{get;set;})
   ( ctor + Tab --> create constructor for a class)